-The major requires both a concentration in a specific field of study and adequate exposure to the diversity of the world’s religions and cultures.
-To ensure depth, a major must present a concentration of at least four courses, including a seminar, in an area of study that she has chosen in consultation with and approved by her departmental advisor.
-This concentration may be defined by, for example, a particular religion, cultural-geographical area, canon, period of time, or theme.
-To promote breadth, a major must complete a minimum of two courses, also to be approved by her departmental advisor, devoted to religious cultures or traditions that are distinct both from each other and from the area of concentration.
+The major requires both a concentration in a specific field of study and adequate exposure to the diversity of the world’s religions and their cultures.
+To ensure depth, a major must present a concentration of at least four courses, including a seminar, in an area of study that the student has chosen in consultation with and approved by the departmental advisor.
+This concentration may be defined by, for example, a particular religion, cultural-geographical area, canon, period of time, or themes such as women, ethics and morality, or religious communities in contact and conflict.
+To promote breadth, a major must complete a minimum of two courses, also to be approved by the departmental advisor, devoted to religious cultures or traditions that are distinct both from each other and from the area of concentration that together provide a global perspective on the study of religion.
 All majors are urged to discuss their courses of study with their advisors before the end of the first semester of their junior year.

 The minor consists of a minimum of five courses, including at least one seminar and no more than two 100-level courses.
-Three of the five courses, including a seminar, should be within an area of concentration chosen by the student in consultation with and approved by her departmental advisor.
-It is strongly recommended that Religion minors elect REL 380.
+Three of the five courses, including a seminar, should be within an area of concentration chosen by the student in consultation with and approved by the departmental advisor.

 For some students, studies in the original language of religious traditions will be especially valuable.
 Majors and minors interested in pursuing language study should consult their advisors to determine the appropriateness of such work for their programs.